Zack Forde-Hawkins

 Zack Anthony Forde-Hawkins (born May 8, 1979) is a Democratic member of the North Carolina House of Representatives.
 He has represented the 31st district (including constituents in eastern Durham County) since 2019.

 Career

 Forde-Hawkins won the election on November 6, 2018 from the platform of Democratic Party.
 He secured eighty-one percent of the vote while his closest rival Republican Torian Webson secured sixteen percent.
 He was re-elected to a second term in 2020, defeating frequent Libertarian candidate Sean Haugh.
+He's a member of the Progressive House Caucus.